When you buy through our links, we may earn a commission. Learn more.

 Oil In Propane & How It Affects Your RV

-The propane regulator is the little gadget that the propane tank or tanks are connected to.
-For more information about RV propane regulators check out this article here.
+The propane regulator is the little gadget the propane tank or tanks connect to.
+For more information about RV propane regulators, check out this article here.

 Related Product: Did you know RV Propane Detectors (click to view on Amazon) need to be replaced every 5-10 years?
 Make sure yours is still up to date before your next camping trip.